flakzilla/cr2020-relay-board/README.md

 # Yamaha CR-2020 relay board LC-67183-1 CAD Reproduction
-This is a modern CAD replica of the LC-67183-1 (relay) circuit board from the power supply of a Yamaha CR-2020 reciever.
+A modern CAD replica of the LC-67183-1 relay board from the power supply of a Yamaha CR-2020 reciever.

 ![Finished Board](img/board_populated.jpg?raw=true "Finished Board")